 Take care to prorate the total fee between the Schedule E and the rest of your return based on how much time it took.
 Any fees for preparing any part of the return other than Schedule E go on Schedule A as personal tax preparation expense.

-Finally, if you pay any commissions or management fees to a professional realtor group for managing your rental, you may deduct those expenses as well.
+Finally, if you pay any commissions or management fees to a professional realtor group, you may deduct those expenses as well.

 Now that you are engaged in renting your property out for income, it’s important you ensure certain fees and services are properly set up and recorded for tax purposes.
 Let’s discuss some of these expenses.